Chaco Culture National Historical Park: Uses

 Turquoise was very important to the people of Chaco.
-Approximately 200,000 pieces of turquoise have been excavated from the ruins at Chaco Canyon, and workshops for local manufacture of turquoise beads have been found.
-The turquoise was used locally for grave goods, burials and ceremonial offerings.
+About 200,000 pieces of turquoise have been excavated from the ruins at Chaco Canyon, and workshops for local manufacture of turquoise beads have been found.
+The turquoise was used locally for grave goods, burials, and ceremonial offerings.
 More than 15,000 turquoise beads and pendants accompanied two burials at Pueblo Bonito.
 Some researchers found data supporting existence of widespread trade of the turquoise.

-Around this time, the extended Ancestral Puebloan (Anasazi) community experienced a population and construction boom.
+Around this time, the extended Ancestral Puebloan community experienced a population and construction boom.
 Throughout the 10th century, Chacoan building techniques spread from the canyon to neighboring regions.
 By AD 1115 at least 70 outlying pueblos of Chacoan provenance had been built within the 25000 sqmi composing the San Juan Basin.
 Experts speculate the function of these compounds, some large enough to be considered great houses in their own right.
 Some suggest they may have been more than agricultural communities, perhaps functioning as trading posts or ceremonial sites.

 Thirty such outliers spread across 65000 sqmi are connected to the central canyon and to one another by an enigmatic web of six Chacoan road systems.
 Extending up to 60 mi in generally straight routes, they appear to have been extensively surveyed and engineered.
 Their depressed and scraped caliche beds reach 30 ft wide; earthen berms or rocks, at times composing low walls, delimit their edges.
 When necessary, the roads deploy steep stone stairways and rock ramps to surmount cliffs and other obstacles.
-Although their purpose may never be certain, archaeologist Harold Gladwin noted that nearby Navajo believe that the Anasazi built the roads to transport timber; archaeologist Neil Judd offered a similar hypothesis.
+Although their purpose may never be certain, archaeologist Harold S. Gladwin noted that nearby Navajo believe that the Chaco Canyon people built the roads to transport timber; archaeologist Neil Judd offered a similar hypothesis.

 Archaeoastronomy

 Sun Dagger

-This 11th century pictograph at Chaco Canyon may depict the supernova of AD 1054 This supernova and the Moon were in this configuration when the supernova was near its brightest.
+This 11th-century pictograph at Chaco Canyon may depict the supernova of AD 1054 This supernova and the Moon were in this configuration when the supernova was near its brightest.
 An imprint of a hand at the top signifies that this is a sacred place.